-Adult entertainment workers likely to benefit from health care interventionNovember 28th, 2012 in Health /
+Adult entertainment workers likely to benefit from health care interventionNovember 28, 2012 in Medicine & Health / Health

 It probably won't come as a surprise to hear that most adult entertainment club workers – exotic dancers and other female club employees such as bartenders, waitresses and hostesses – don't have great medical benefits.
 The nature of their work makes them easy prey for repeated unwanted sexual advances and behavior.
 Add in the prevalence of risky sexual behavior and substance abuse and you've got a perfect storm for unchecked health risks.